Phase Transitions in Planted k-Factor Recovery: Proof Overview

 \subsection{Proof Ideas for Theorem~\ref{thm:nothing}}

 Establishing the impossibility of partial recovery when $\lambda=\omega(1)$ reduces to showing the posterior sample $\tilde{H}$ shares $o(n)$ edges with $H^*$, or equivalently, almost all $k$-factors in the observed graph $G$ are almost disjoint from $H^*$.
 An upper bound on the number of $k$-factors in $G$ that share $\Omega(n)$ edges with $H^*$ can again be obtained using~\prettyref{lmm:enumeration} and the first-moment analysis.
-To lower-bound the number of $k$-factors that are almost disjoint from $H^*$, instead of applying an explicit constructive argument as aforementioned, we can simply bound the total number of $k$-factors in $G$ from below using the expected number of $k$-factors in $G_0.$ This follows from a simple yet elegant change-of-measure argument in~\cite[Lemma 3.9]{Mossel2023}.
+To lower-bound the number of $k$-factors that are almost disjoint from $H^*$, instead of applying an explicit constructive argument as aforementioned, we can simply bound the total number of $k$-factors in $G$ from below using the expected number of $k$-factors in $G_0.$ This follows from a simple yet elegant change-of-measure argument in~\cite[Lemma 3.9]{Mossel2023}, itself inspired by an earlier work on random constraint satisfaction problems \cite{achlioptas2008algorithmic}.